MarlinFirmware/Configurations/config/examples/Eryone/Thinker V2/README.md

   - Enable this line (Remove the "`//`" prefix)<br/>
     `//#define THINKERV2_Direct // Enable for Direct drive extruder system`
 5. Can I use all of the mods?
 The answer is yes.
 You can use all of them or just some of them.
+6. If your printer's PSU has a reset problem you can disable the `PIDTEMPBED` feature:
+  - Disable this line (Prefix with "`//`")<br/>
+    `#define PIDTEMPBED  // If your PSU has a reset problem then try to disable it to improve this problem`

 ## Have fun :)